Tools for advanced users and coders

-This page explains how programmers can make other websites and software interact with WhatDoTheyKnow via an "API".
+This page explains how developers can access data from Imamo pravo znati, or allow other websites and software to interact with the site via an “API”.

 1. Linking to new requests

-To encourage your users to make requests to a particular public authority, use URLs of the form: http://imamopravoznati.org/en/new/liverpool_city_council.
-These are the parameters you can add to those URLs, either in the URL or from a form.
+To encourage your users to make requests to a particular public authority, use URLs of the form: https://imamopravoznati.org/en/new/liverpool_city_council.
+As explained in this blog post in detail, there are several parameters you can add to those URLs, either in the URL or from a form:

 - title - default summary of the new request.

 - default_letter - default text of the body of the letter.
 The salutation (Dear...) and signoff (Yours...) are wrapped round this.